 \section{Abstract}

-We calculate the hydrodynamic force on a small spherical, unsteady squirmer moving with a time-dependent velocity in a fluid at rest, taking into account convective and unsteady fluid-inertia effects in perturbation theory.
+We calculate the hydrodynamic force on a small spherical, unsteady squirmer moving with a time-dependent velocity in a fluid at rest, taking into account convective and unsteady fluid inertia effects in perturbation theory.
 Our results generalise those of Lovalenti \& Brady (1993) from passive to active spherical particles.
-We find that convective inertia changes the history contribution to the hydrodynamic force, as it does for passive particles.
+We find that convective inertia changes the history-contribution to the hydrodynamic force, as it does for passive particles.
 We determine how the hydrodynamic force depends on the swimming gait of the unsteady squirmer.
-Since swimming breaks the spherical symmetry of the problem, the force is not completely determined by the outer solution of the asymptotic-matching problem, as it is for passive spheres.
-There are additional contributions brought by the inhomogeneous solution of the inner problem.
-We also compute the disturbance flow, illustrating convective and unsteady fluid-inertia effects for a sudden start of the centre-of-mass motion, and for swimming with a periodic gait.
-We discuss the implications of our findings for small motile organisms in a marine environment.
+Since swimming breaks the spherical symmetry of the problem, the force is not completely determined by the outer solution of the asymptotic matching problem, as it is for passive spheres.
+There are additional contributions due to the inhomogeneous solution of the inner problem.
+We also compute the disturbance flow, illustrating convective and unsteady effects when the particle experiences a sudden start followed by a sudden stop.